snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 protocol:vendor/event_name/format/version
 {% endhighlight %}

-with the exception that a wildcard can be used in an allowed fashion to refer to all applying cases.
+with the exception that a wildcard can be used to refer to all cases.

 The parts of a rule are wildcarded with certain guidelines:

 * asterisks cannot be used for the protocol (i.e. schemas always start with `iglu:`).

-* version matching must be specified like so: *-*-*, where any part of the versioning can be defined, e.g. 1-*-*, but only sequential parts are to be wildcarded, e.g. 1-*-1 is invalid but 1-*-* is valid.</li><li>at least two parts parts: `com.acme.*` is valid, while `com.*` is not.
+* version matching must be specified like so: *-*-*, where any part of the versioning can be defined, e.g. 1-*-*, but only sequential parts can be wildcarded, e.g. 1-*-1 is invalid but 1-*-* is valid.</li><li>at least two parts parts: `com.acme.*` is valid, while `com.*` is not.

-* vendors cannot be defined with non-wildcarded parts between wildcarded parts: com.acme.*.marketing.* is invalid, while com.acme.*.\https://zoom.us/j/779696786* is valid.
+* vendors cannot be defined with non-wildcarded parts between wildcarded parts: com.acme.*.marketing.* is invalid, while com.acme.*.* is valid.

 <h5>Context Generator</h5>